neaurellia/individual-assignment-2/README.md

   padding: 50px;
   margin: 20px;
 }

-4. What is Flexbox?
-Flexbox (short for Flexible Box Layout) is a CSS layout model that allows you to design complex layouts with ease.
-It provides a more efficient way to align, distribute, and order items within a container, even when their sizes are unknown or dynamic.
+4. Flexbox (Flexible Box Layout) is a one-dimensional CSS layout model that allows you to arrange items in a row or column.
+It designs complex layouts with ease.
+It provides a more efficient way to align, distribute, and order items within a container, even when their sizes are unknown or dynamic, ideal for navigation bars, buttons, and lists.

 Core Concepts of Flexbox:
-Flex Container:
+1. Flex Container and Items

-The parent element that holds the flex items.
-You define a flex container by applying display: flex or display: inline-flex.
+- Flex container: The parent element that has display: flex or display: inline-flex.
+It defines a flex context for its direct children.
-Flex Items:

-These are the children of a flex container.
-Each child automatically becomes a flex item.
+- Flex items: The direct child elements of a flex container, which are laid out according to the flexbox rules.
-Main Axis & Cross Axis:
+2. Main and Cross Axis

-Main Axis: The primary axis along which flex items are placed.
-By default, this is horizontal (row direction).
+- Main: Primary axis
-Cross Axis: Perpendicular to the main axis.
-If the main axis is horizontal, the cross axis is vertical.
+- Cross: perpendicular to main axix (if main is horizontal, cross is vertical and vice versa)
-Direction:

-Flexbox allows you to control the direction of items using flex-direction.
-It can be: row (default) row-reverse column column-reverse
-Justify Content:
+3. Flex Properties for Container
+- Flex-direction: Defines the direction in which flex items are placed within the container. (row, row-reverse, column, column-reverse)
+- Flex-wrap: Controls whether flex items wrap onto multiple lines (nowrap, wrap, wrap-reverse)

-Aligns items along the main axis using justify-content.
-Options include: flex-start flex-end center space-between space-around
+- Justify-content: Aligns items along the main axis (horizontal by default). (flex-start, flex-end, center, space-between, space-around, space-evenly)
-Align Items:

-Aligns items along the cross axis using align-items.
-Options include: flex-start flex-end center stretch baseline
+- Align-items: Aligns items along the cross axis(flex-start, flex-end, center, baseline)
-Flex Grow, Shrink, and Basis:
+- Align-content: Aligns rows of flex items when there is extra space on the cross axis (flex-start, flex-end, center, space-between, space-around, stretch)
+4. Flex Properties for Items
+- Order: Changes the order of individual flex items.

-Flex Grow: Defines how much a flex item can grow relative to the rest.
-Set using flex-grow.
+- flex-grow: Specifies how much a flex item should grow relative to the others in the container
-Flex Shrink: Defines how much a flex item can shrink if necessary.
-Set using flex-shrink.
+- flex-shrink: Specifies how much a flex item should shrink relative to the others when space is limited
-Flex Basis: Sets the initial size of the item before it grows or shrinks.
-Set using flex-basis.
+- flex-basis: Defines the initial size of the flex item before growing or shrinking is applied.
-Align Self:

-Overrides the align-items property for a specific item.
-Allows for unique alignment of individual items.
+- align-self: Overrides the align-items property for individual flex items. (auto, flex-start, flex-end, center, baseline, stretch)
-Flex Wrap:

-By default, flex items are placed in a single line.
-With flex-wrap, you can allow them to wrap into multiple lines (wrap, nowrap, wrap-reverse).
+5. Flex shorthand: combines flex-grow, flex-shrink, and flex-basis into one property

 Uses of Flexbox:
-Responsive design: Easily adapts elements to different screen sizes.
+- Responsive design: Easily adapts elements to different screen sizes.
-Centering elements (both vertically and horizontally) without much complexity.
+- Centering elements (both vertically and horizontally) without much complexity.
-Creating navigation bars, flexible galleries, card layouts, and other UI components.
+- Creating navigation bars, flexible galleries, card layouts, and other UI components.
-Ordering and aligning elements regardless of HTML structure.
+- Ordering and aligning elements regardless of HTML structure.
-What is a Grid Layout?

 The CSS Grid Layout is a two-dimensional layout system designed to handle both rows and columns.
 Unlike Flexbox, which is primarily one-dimensional (either row-based or column-based), Grid allows you to control the placement of items along both the horizontal and vertical axes.

 Core Concepts of Grid Layout:
-Grid Container:

-The parent element that holds grid items.
+1. Grid Container: The parent element that holds grid items.
 You define a grid container by applying display: grid or display: inline-grid.
-Grid Items:

-The children of the grid container.
+2. Grid Items: The children of the grid container.
 Each child automatically becomes a grid item.
-Grid Lines:

-The dividing lines that define the rows and columns.
+3. Grid Lines: The dividing lines that define the rows and columns.
-Grid Tracks (Rows and Columns):

-A grid track is the space between two grid lines.
+4. Grid Tracks (Rows and Columns): A grid track is the space between two grid lines.
 Grid tracks are defined using grid-template-rows and grid-template-columns.
-Grid Cells:

-The space between any four grid lines (the intersection of a row and a column) is a grid cell.
+5. Grid Cells: The space between any four grid lines (the intersection of a row and a column) is a grid cell.
-Grid Areas:

-You can name areas of your grid, which allow you to place items into those predefined areas using the grid-area property.
+6. Grid Areas: You can name areas of your grid, which allow you to place items into those predefined areas using the grid-area property.
-Gaps:

-The space between rows and columns, which can be adjusted using grid-gap, grid-row-gap, and grid-column-gap.
+7. Gaps: The space between rows and columns, which can be adjusted using grid-gap, grid-row-gap, and grid-column-gap.
-Auto-placement:

-Items are automatically placed on the grid in available cells unless otherwise specified using explicit positioning.
+8. Auto-placement: Items are automatically placed on the grid in available cells unless otherwise specified using explicit positioning.
-Explicit vs. Implicit Grids:

-Explicit Grid: You explicitly define the number of rows and columns.
+9. Explicit Grid: You explicitly define the number of rows and columns.
-Implicit Grid: Grid can automatically generate additional rows or columns if the content requires it.
+10. Implicit Grid: Grid can automatically generate additional rows or columns if the content requires it.
-Grid Template:

-Allows you to define the structure of the grid using the grid-template property, which sets up the rows, columns, and grid areas all at once.
+11. Grid Template: Allows you to define the structure of the grid using the grid-template property, which sets up the rows, columns, and grid areas all at once.
-Justify and Align Items:

-Align items along the horizontal and vertical axes within the grid container using justify-items, align-items, and similar properties for individual items like justify-self, align-self.
+12. Justify and Align Items: Align items along the horizontal and vertical axes within the grid container using justify-items, align-items, and similar properties for individual items like justify-self, align-self.

 Uses of Grid Layout:
-Complex web layouts (e.g., page layouts with headers, footers, sidebars, and main content areas).
+- Complex web layouts (e.g., page layouts with headers, footers, sidebars, and main content areas).
-Building fully responsive designs with precise control over how elements are sized and positioned.
+- Building fully responsive designs with precise control over how elements are sized and positioned.
-Creating dashboard-style layouts with multiple, aligned components.
+- Creating dashboard-style layouts with multiple, aligned components.
-Layouts where both horizontal and vertical placement of items is needed.
+- Layouts where both horizontal and vertical placement of items is needed.

 Flexbox vs. Grid Layout: Key Differences
-Flexbox is a one-dimensional layout model (row or column), while Grid is two-dimensional (rows and columns).
+- Flexbox is a one-dimensional layout model (row or column), while Grid is two-dimensional (rows and columns).
-Flexbox is generally better for simple layouts or aligning items along a single axis.
+- Flexbox is generally better for simple layouts or aligning items along a single axis.
 Grid is more powerful for complex, large-scale layouts where control over both axes is needed.
-Flexbox is often used inside components, while Grid is typically used for structuring the overall page layout.
+- Flexbox is often used inside components, while Grid is typically used for structuring the overall page layout.
 However, they can be combined for more flexibility in design.

 When to Use Flexbox:
-When you need to align items along a single row or column.
+- When you need to align items along a single row or column.
-When you need to control the order of items based on screen size.
+- When you need to control the order of items based on screen size.
-Ideal for navigation bars, button groups, and centering elements.
+- Ideal for navigation bars, button groups, and centering elements.

 When to Use Grid:
-When you need a complex, multi-dimensional layout.
+- When you need a complex, multi-dimensional layout.
-When you want to control both row and column positioning.
+- When you want to control both row and column positioning.
-Useful for page layouts, card-based designs, and organizing content-heavy pages.
+- Useful for page layouts, card-based designs, and organizing content-heavy pages.

+5. First we add tailwind, then add features such as edit and delete product, then we add navigation bar, then configure static files then edit css to our liking.